Our Facilities & Services

 What is a "Teaching Hospital"?

 A Teaching Hospital is a hospital that has made a major commitment to the education and training of health professionals and a major commitment to medical research through affiliation with major tertiary education institutions.
 Within a teaching hospital are ‘schools’ with dedicated professional and academic staff.
 At the San we also have a purpose-built stand-alone Clinical Education Centre (CEC) with state-of-the-art facilities including the Simulation Learning Centre that allows a real-life, hands-on training experience.
-The CEC is a shared facility, and is home to staff and students of the University of Sydney, Sydney Adventist Hospital Clinical School (SAHCS) and Avondale College of Higher Education.
+The CEC is a shared facility, and is home the Sydney Adventist Hospital Clinical School (SAHCS) and Avondale College of Higher Education.
 It has also become the focus for many of the Hospital’s education, training and outreach activities.

 What does this mean for patients and staff?